jonnyreeves/razr/README.md

 	});

 ## RequireJS Support
-Razr was built from the ground up to take full advantage of RequireJS; you can define all your Models, Views and Commands in external files and pull them in via `require()`, for example:
+Razr was built from the ground up to take full advantage of RequireJS; you can define all your models, views and commands in external files and pull them in via `require()`, for example:

+razr.create({
+    startup: function () {
     	// Register Models.
     	this.models.map('score', require('./model/scoreModel'));

     	// Register Commands.
     	this.commands.map('resetScoreClicked', require('./command/resetScoreCommand'));

     	// Register Views.
     	this.views.map('scoreCounter', require('./view/scoreCounterView'));
+    }
+).startup();